 1. Get Active

 It’s natural to not be as active at this time of year but it’s also good to still move your body.
 Too cold outside?
 Try training indoors.
 Friskis och Svettis offer lower cost fitness memberships that include classes for around 3000 crowns a year (even less if you are a student).
 That’s not even the cost of 1 glass of wine each week!
 And you don’t have to be particularly athletic to get something therapeutic out of a gym.
 Try a 30 minute brisk treadmill walk while listening to your favourite music on an iphone or mp3 player.
 Taking in the scenery of everyone else working out while you go at your own pace can make you feel alive again.
+Get a Jawbone and set a goal of 10,000 steps a day on your Jawbone.
 There are plenty of sports you can do in winter as well, like indoor volleyball and swimming.
 This is the time of year that hot saunas are really appreciated.

 2. Rug Up